schoolofdevops/openshift-labguide/chapters/replication.md

               cpu: "250m"
 ```

 Above file already containts the spec that you had written for the pod.
-You would observe its already been added as part of *spec.template* for replicaset.
+You would observe its already been added as part of *spec.template* for Replication Controller.

-Lets now add the details specific to replicaset.
+Lets now add the details specific to Replication Controller.

-*file: vote-rs.yaml*
+*file: vote-rc.yaml*

 ```
 apiVersion: apps/v1
-kind: ReplicaSet
+kind: ReplicationController
 metadata:
   name: vote
 spec:
+  minReadySeconds: 20
   replicas: 4
-  minReadySeconds: 20
   selector:
-    matchLabels:
     role: vote
-    matchExpressions:
-      - {key: version, operator: In, values: [v1, v2, v3, v4, v5]}
   template:
     metadata:
       name: vote